keras-team/keras/docs/templates/preprocessing/image.md

             - __augment__: Boolean (default: False).
 Whether to fit on randomly augmented samples.
             - __rounds__: int (default: 1).
 If augment, how many augmentation passes over the data to use.
             - __seed__: int (default: None).
 Random seed.
-    - __flow(X, y)__: Takes numpy data & label arrays, and generates batches of augmented/normalized data.
+    - __flow(x, y)__: Takes numpy data & label arrays, and generates batches of augmented/normalized data.
 Yields batches indefinitely, in an infinite loop.
         - __Arguments__:
             - __x__: data.
 Should have rank 4.
                 In case of grayscale data,